hujingzzz/ainews/_posts/2025-06-05-openmemory-mcp-ai-ai.md

 ---
 layout: post
-title: OpenMemory MCP：统一的 AI 记忆管理平台 本地运行 存储、组织和管理你的“记忆” 可在各个AI之间使用
+title: OpenMemory MCP: The unified AI memory management platform runs locally to store, organize and manage your "memory" from one AI to another.
 date: 2025-06-05 12:00:00 +0800
 category: Frontier Trends
 thumbnail: /style/image/openmemory-mcp-ai-ai_1.jpg